lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 ### August 24 (Week 1): Globalism

-Engel.
-Religion and Profit
+Katherine Carté Engel, *Religion and Profit: Moravians in Early America* (Philadelphia: University of Pennsylvania Press, 2011).

-God's Internationalists.
+David P. King, *God's Internationalists: World Vision and the Age of Evangelical Humanitarianism* (University of Pennsylvania Press, 2019), introduction, ch.
+7.

 ### August 31 (Week 2): Commerce

-Valeri.
-Heavenly Merchandize.
+Mark Valeri, *Heavenly Merchandize: How Religion Shaped Commerce in Puritan America* (Princeton: Princeton University Pres, 2014).

-Max Weber, The Protestant Ethic and the Spirit of Capitalism, ed.
-Peter Baehr and Gordon C. Wells (New York: Penguin Classics, 2002), 1–95 (i.e., chs.
-1-3 and ch.
-4’s sections on Calvinism and Pietism).
+Max Weber, *The Protestant Ethic and the Spirit of Capitalism*, ed.
+Peter Baehr and Gordon C. Wells (New York: Penguin, 2002), 1–95.

 ### September 14 (Week 3): Money and markets

-Hudnut-Beumler.
-The Almighty's Dollar.
+James David Hudnut-Beumler, *In Pursuit of the Almighty’s Dollar: A History of Money and American Protestantism* (Chapel Hill: University of North Carolina Press, 2007).

-Max Weber, The Protestant Ethic and the Spirit of Capitalism, ed.
-Peter Baehr and Gordon C. Wells (New York: Penguin Classics, 2002), 95–203.
+Stewart Davenport, *Friends of the Unrighteous Mammon: Northern Christians and Market Capitalism, 1815--1860* (Chicago: University of Chicago Press, 2008), ch.
+1.

 ### September 21 (Week 4): Capital

-Kobrin.
-Chosen Capital.
+Rebecca Kobrin, ed., *Chosen Capital: The Jewish Encounter with American Capitalism* (New Brunswick: Rutgers University Press, 2012).

-Marx, Capital, vol. 1, ch.
+Karl Marx, *Capital*, trans.
+Ben Fowkes (New York: Penguin, 1981), ch.
 1.

-### September 28 (Week 6): Commodities
+### September 28 (Week 5): Commodities

-Martin.
-Preaching on Wax.
+Lerone A. Martin, *Preaching on Wax: The Phonograph and the Shaping of Modern African American Religion* (New York: New York University Press, 2014).

-Sarna, When Matzah became square.
+Colleen McDannell, *Material Christianity: Religion and Popular Culture in America* (New Haven: Yale University Press, 1995), ch.
+6.

-### October 5 (Week 5): Consumption
+### October 5 (Week 6): Consumption

-Schmidt.
-Consumer Rites.
+Leigh Eric Schmidt, *Consumer Rites: The Buying and Selling of American Holidays* (Princeton: Princeton University Press, 1997).

-Marcel Mauss, The Gift: The Form and Reason for Exchange in Archaic Societies, trans.
+Marcel Mauss, *The Gift: The Form and Reason for Exchange in Archaic Societies*, trans.
 W. D. Halls (W. W. Norton, 2000).

 ### October 13 (Week 7): Corporations

-Vaca.
-Evangelicals Incorporated.
+Daniel Vaca, *Evangelicals Incorporated: Books and the Business of Religion in America* (Harvard University Press, 2019).

-Darren Grem, “The Marketplace Missions of S. Truett Cathy, Chick-Fil-A, and the Sunbelt South,” in Sunbelt Rising: The Politics of Place, Space, and Region, ed.
-Michelle M. Nickerson and Darren Dochuk, Politics and Culture in Modern America (Philadelphia: University of Pennsylvania Press, 2011), 293–315.
+Darren Grem, “The Marketplace Missions of S. Truett Cathy, Chick-Fil-A, and the Sunbelt South,” in *Sunbelt Rising: The Politics of Place, Space, and Region*, ed.
+Michelle M. Nickerson and Darren Dochuk (Philadelphia: University of Pennsylvania Press, 2011), 293–315.

 ### October 19 (Week 8): Railroads

-Walker.
-Railroading Religion.
+David Walker, *Railroading Religion: Mormons, Tourists, and the Corporate Spirit of the West* (Chapel Hill: University of North Carolina Press, 2019).

-Greg Umbach, “Learning to Shop in Zion: The Consumer Revolution in Great Basin Mormon Culture, 1847-1910,” Journal of Social History 38, no. 1 (October 1, 2004): 29–61.
-JSTOR
+Greg Umbach, “Learning to Shop in Zion: The Consumer Revolution in Great Basin Mormon Culture, 1847-1910,” *Journal of Social History* 38, no. 1 (2004): 29–61.

 ### October 26 (Week 9): Labor

-Carter.
-Union Made.
+Heath W. Carter, *Union Made: Working People and the Rise of Social Christianity in Chicago* (New York: Oxford University Press, 2017).

-Something from Pew and Picket Line
+Arlene Sánchez Walsh, "Emma Tenayuca, Religious Elites, and the 1938 Pecan-Shellers' Strike," in Christopher D. Cantwell, Heath W. Carter, and Janine Giordano Drake, eds., *The Pew and the Picket Line: Christianity and the American Working Class* (Urbana: University of Illinois Press, 2016), ch.
+6.

 ### November 2 (Week 10): Recessions

-Greene.
-No Depression in Heaven.
+Alison Collis Greene, *No Depression in Heaven: The Great Depression, the New Deal, and the Transformation of Religion in the Delta*, 2017.

-Catholic New Deal chapter
+Kenneth J. Heineman, *A Catholic New Deal: Religion and Reform in Depression Pittsburgh* (Pennsylvania: Penn State University Press, 1999), 113--142.

 ### November 9 (Week 11): Retail

-Kirk.
-Wanamaker's Temple
+Nicole C. Kirk, *Wanamaker’s Temple: The Business of Religion in an Iconic Department Store* (New York: New York University Press, 2018).

-Chapter from Moreton
+Bethany Moreton, *To Serve God and Wal-Mart: The Making of Christian Free Enterprise* (Cambridge, MA: Harvard University Press, 2010), 67--86.

 ### November 16 (Week 12): Energy

-Dochuk.
-Anointed with Oil.
+Darren Dochuk, *Anointed with Oil: How Christianity and Crude Made Modern America* (New York: Basic Books, 2019).

-Baugh, God and the Green Divide.
+Amanda J. Baugh, *God and the Green Divide: Religious Environmentalism in Black and White* (Oakland: University of California Press, 2017), ch.
+1.

 ### November 23 (Week 13): Prosperity

-Bowler.
-Blessed.
+Kate Bowler, *Blessed: A History of the American Prosperity Gospel* (New York: Oxford University Press, 2013).

-Marla Frederick, Colored Television, ch2.
+Marla F. Frederick, *Colored Television: American Religion Gone Global* (Stanford: Stanford University Press, 2016), ch.
+2.

 ### November 30 (Week 14): Celebrity

-Lofton.
-Oprah.
+Kathryn Lofton, *Oprah: The Gospel of an Icon* (University of California Press, 2011).

-Burton ch.
+Tara Isabella Burton, *Strange Rites: New Religions for a Godless World* (New York: PublicAffairs, 2020), introduction and ch.
+5.

 # Fine print